AFP Migration

 Windows (SMB) Shares Widget

-If you have not added SMB shares to the system, the SMB widget shows No records have been added yet.
+If you have not added SMB shares to the system, the SMB widget shows text stating general information about the Windows (SMB) Shares until a share is added.

 Read full post gdoc_arrow_right_alt